Gender equality and the data revolution

 Where: Wolfson Theatre, New Academic Building, 54 Lincoln’s Inn Fields, London, WC2A 3LJ

-This event is part of the LSE Festival: Shape the World running from Monday 2 to Saturday 7 March 2020, with a series of events exploring how social science can make the world a better place.
+This event is part of the LSE Festival: Shape the World which ran from Monday 2 to Saturday 7 March 2020, with a series of events exploring how social science can make the world a better place.